ehForwarderBot/efb-telegram-master/README.md

 In a non-linked chat, direct reply will not be delivered to the remote channel, everything else is supported as it does in a linked chat.

+#### Edit and delete message.

+In EFB v2, the framework added support to message editing and removal, and so does ETM.
+However, due to the limitation of Telegram Bot API, although you may have selected "Delete from the bot", or "Delete from everyone" while deleting messages, the bot would not know anything about it.
+Therefore, if you want your message to be removed from a remote chat, edit your message and prepend it with <code>rm\`</code> (it's <kbd>R</kbd>,
+<kbd>M</kbd>, and <kbd>~\`</kbd>, not single quote), so that the bot knows that
+you want to remote the message.

+Please also notice that some channels may not support editing and/or deleting messages depends on their implementations.

 #### `/chat`: Chat head
 If you want to send a message to a non-linked chat which has